georgebabarus/magento-filesystem-extension/docs/source/extension/configuration.rst

 Field                      Data type                Description
 =========================  =======================  ======================================================
-directory_prefix            string, required        the prefix on the destination filesystem relative to the root location overwrite_base_url          bool|null               change Magento base URL configured in store config with the one configured on driver reverse_proxy_path          string|null             if overwrite_base_url is false Magento base URL will be prefixed with this path fallback_directory          array|null              will contain an array of directory_code and driver_code representing the fallback solution in case the resource is not found in the first location
+directory_prefix            string, required        the prefix on the destination filesystem relative to the root location overwrite_base_url          bool|null               change the Magento base URL configured in store config with the one configured on driver reverse_proxy_path          string|null             if overwrite_base_url is false Magento base URL will be prefixed with this path fallback_directory          array|null              will contain an array of directory_code and driver_code representing the fallback solution in case the resource is not found in the first location
 =========================  =======================  ======================================================